Konmari Checklist Bullet Journal

 Kondo’s approach to organizing your belongings is simple: keep things of the same category together.

-For clothes, don’t separate them by seasons, just follow a heavy to light arrangement in your wardrobe and drawers.
+For clothes, don’t separate them by seasons, just follow a heavy to a light arrangement in your wardrobe and drawers.

 Also, fold your clothing standing up rather than laying them flat so that at a single glance you can see each item.
 If you arrange them flat you can’t see the items at the bottom of a drawer.